pimpmyidevice/repo/README.md

-# Repo for Pimp My iDevice at Facebook
+# Repo for Pimp My iDevice